 The choice of thread colour against the base board creates a sense of illumination across the forms.
 The shapes seem to hover and shine within their frame, giving them a luminescent presence.

 Bruce Stilwell was born in the small town of Otematata.
 He draws on a background as a carpenter and joiner, which no doubt provided him with a solid foundation in construction and design.
 He came to Fine Art later in life but found quick success with his unique style.
 Stilwell has been awarded a category prize at the Changing Threads Contemporary Fibre Art Awards, the Brendan Foot Signature Award at the New Zealand Art Show and the Aspiring Art Prize Award.
-He exhibits his work in select galleries around New Zealand and has seen work acquired by international clients.
+He exhibits his work in select galleries around New Zealand.

 Stilwell explores the mathematical beauty that underpins the structure of our visual world.